Table of Contents

 Bouncer

-A bouncer is a short pitched delivery which is aimed at the batsman’s upper body.
+A bouncer is a short pitched delivery that is aimed at the batsman’s upper body.
 It can induce a false shot or it may unsettle the batter if it hits them.

 Slower Ball